mikecolbert/data_wrangling/python_review/python_review.md

 lst.insert("cherry", 1)
 # ['apple', 'cherry', 'banana', 'cherry', 'blueberry', 'apple']

-# Count the number of occurences of an element in the list
+# Count the number of occurences of an element value in the list
 lst.count("apple")
 # 2